vanish87/Vox/README.md

 This software is provided under the **GNU General Public License**, more information is provided in the [license file](https://github.com/AlwaysGeeky/Vox/blob/master/LICENSE.md).

 ## Setup
 Setting up and compiling the project is a fairly simple process.
 Cmake can be used to build the project files for each environment and for different platforms, depending on what you are developing on.
+Just run Cmake on the root level of the project.

 **Windows**

-Visual Studio projects are included inside the ```\project``` sub-folder.
+Visual Studio projects are included inside the ```\project``` sub-folder (VS2012, VS2013, VS2015).

 **Linux**

-// Todo //
+Various project files are included inside the ```\project\linux``` sub folder.

 **Mac**